Applications will open in the Summer of 2020

 - Provide them with information about the program, why you feel this is a good fit for you, and your resume or CV

-- Let them know they will be sent a link where they will be able to upload their letter
+- Let them know they will be sent a link where they will be able to copy/paste their evaluation of you

 - Provide them with the application deadline.
 Let them know your target date for completing the application.
 Send them a reminder of the application due date a couple of days before the deadline